Ledge

 Key differentiators

-• Real-time source-to-source reconciliation across your ERP, banks, payment processors, billing platforms, and internal systems
+• Cross-system matching across ERP, banks, payment processors, and billing systems without requiring a centralized data model

 What Ledge is not

-• A reporting or dashboarding platform for collections
+• A reporting or dashboarding layer for collections

-• A tool that requires consultants, implementers, or IT to make changes
+• A platform that requires consultants or IT to configure or maintain workflows

 2. HighRadius